Meredith Grey: Storylines

-While treating Gabby Rivera, a young girl with cancer whose family has been split up at the border, Meredith commits insurance fraud to help Gabby's father pay for the surgery.
-When the hospital starts investigating the case, Andrew takes the fall so that Meredith won't be sent to prison and separated from her kids.
-Meredith visits Andrew in jail, telling him that she loves him and will get him out.
-Meredith turns herself in and is sentenced to community service, while her medical license, though not revoked, is put in jeopardy.
+While treating an underprivileged patient, Meredith commits insurance fraud to help her.
+When the hospital starts investigating the case, Andrew takes the blame so that Meredith will not be sent to prison and separated from her kids.
+Meredith visits Andrew in jail, telling him that she loves him.
+She turns herself in and is sentenced to community service, while her medical license, though not revoked, is put in jeopardy.
 She misses a court date and neglects to perform some of the hours, leading to a temporary stay in jail.
-After a hearing is conducted, Meredith is able to keep her license and is rehired at Grey-Sloan.
+After a hearing is conducted, Meredith is able to keep her license and is rehired at Grey Sloan.

 On Meredith's first day back, she meets Cormac Hayes (Richard Flood), the new Chief of Pediatrics, who she later learns has been sent to her by Cristina.
 Hayes and Meredith grow closer and bond over their shared loss of a spouse.
-Andrew begins showing signs of mania, possibly brought on by bipolar disorder, and breaks up with Meredith when she expresses concern.
-Shortly after her breakup with Andrew, Meredith learns that Alex has moved to Kansas to be with Izzie and will not be returning to Seattle.
+Andrew begins showing signs of mania, possibly brought on by bipolar disorder, and he breaks up with Meredith when she expresses concern.
+Shortly after her breakup with Andrew, Meredith learns that Alex left Seattle to be with Izzie and he will not be returning.

-During the COVID-19 pandemic, Meredith is stressed while coping the high rate of deaths.
-Meredith ultimately contracts COVID-19, and while she fights for her life, she goes in and out of consciousness.
-During her fever dreams, which take place on a beach, she encounters several loved ones in the afterlife, including Derek, George, Andrew, Mark, and Lexie.
-Though she is in and out of consciousness, she can hear people talk to her in the real world.
+During the COVID-19 pandemic, Meredith is stressed while coping with the high rate of deaths.
+She ultimately contracts COVID-19, and while she fights for her life, she goes in and out of consciousness.
+During her fever dreams, which take place on a beach, she encounters several loved ones in the afterlife, including Derek, George, Andrew and Lexie.
 Meredith eventually recovers and gets strong enough to begin operating again.
 At the same time, she also takes over Richard's position as Residency Program Director.